-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Point spread: TEN -1.5 | Matchup quality: 34.9 (of 100)

-Turron Davenport's pick: New offensive coordinator Matt LaFleur hopes to take advantage of the Dolphins linebackers with Dion Lewis and the tight-end combo of Delanie Walker and Jonnu Smith.
+Turron Davenport's pick: New offensive coordinator Matt LaFleur hopes to take advantage of the Dolphins linebackers with Dion Lewis and the tight end combo of Delanie Walker and Jonnu Smith.
 The Titans secondary, bolstered by the addition of Malcolm Butler, will protect an early lead to give Mike Vrabel a victory in his first game as coach.
 Titans 24, Dolphins 17

 Cameron Wolfe's pick: The Dolphins should use their up-tempo offense and South Florida humidity to wear out the banged-up Titans front seven, but none of that will save them if they can't score enough points.
 Tennessee's route to a win seems simple -- Lewis, Derrick Henry and Marcus Mariota exploiting the Dolphins' struggles to stop the run.
 Titans 20, Dolphins 16